How To Regrow Green Onions In Water And Move Them Into Hydroponics

 🌡️ Managing Apartment Temperatures

-Green onions are cool-weather crops.
-They thrive when the ambient room temperature sits between 60 and 70 degrees Fahrenheit (15 to 21 degrees Celsius).
-If your apartment gets too hot, the reservoir water heats up above the target of 65 to 72°F (18 to 22°C).
-Warm water holds less dissolved oxygen, which leads directly to root rot.
+Green onions sit in the warm-season group on this site, so aim for an ambient room temperature of 65 to 75°F (18 to 24°C).
+The number that matters more is the water.
+If your apartment gets too hot, the reservoir climbs above the target of 65 to 72°F (18 to 22°C), and warm water holds less dissolved oxygen, which leads directly to root rot.

-Keep your setup away from radiators, ovens, and sunny south-facing windows in the summer.
-If the water feels warm to the touch, place a frozen water bottle beside the reservoir for 30 minutes to cool the root zone.
+So keep your setup away from radiators, ovens, and sunny south-facing windows in the summer.
+If the water feels warm to the touch, float a sealed frozen bottle in the reservoir for 30 minutes to cool the root zone.
+Never drop loose ice into the solution, because melting ice dilutes your nutrients and swings pH at the same time.
 The guide on managing temperature in small hydroponic systems covers additional cooling methods for hot apartments.

 🔍 What To Do If Stems Get Leggy

-Leggy growth happens when the plant reaches toward a weak light source.
-The cells elongate, making the stem fragile and floppy.
+Leggy growth happens once the plant starts reaching toward a weak light source.
+The cells elongate, so the stem turns fragile and floppy.
 Fix it in four steps:

-1. Lower your grow light so it sits 6 to 8 inches closer to the canopy.
+1. First, lower your grow light so it sits 6 to 8 inches above the canopy.

-2. Increase the daily light duration up to the full 14 hours.
+2. Confirm the timer is running the full 14 hours.

-3. Harvest the floppy tops to reduce weight on the stem.
+3. Then harvest the floppy tops to reduce weight on the stem.

-4. Ensure your nutrient mix contains adequate calcium to build strong cell walls.
+4. Finally, ensure your nutrient mix contains adequate calcium to build strong cell walls.

 ✂️ Harvesting Tips To Regrow Green Onions Hydroponics

-The joy of this project comes at harvest time.
-You can begin snipping green tops within two weeks of your initial setup.
-Because you grow them indoors, you can harvest fresh garnishes year-round regardless of the season.
+The joy of this project arrives at harvest time.
+You can begin snipping green tops within two weeks of the initial setup.
+Because you grow them indoors, you harvest fresh garnishes year-round whatever the season.

-Continuous harvesting requires maintenance.
-The root system will expand, taking up space in your jar.
-Old roots will die off, and new ones will take their place.
-Managing this cycle keeps the system healthy and productive.
+However, continuous harvesting requires maintenance.
+The root system expands until it fills the jar.
+Old roots die off while new ones take their place.
+So managing this cycle keeps the system healthy and productive.

 🧺 A Reliable Way To Regrow Green Onions Hydroponics

-The cut-and-come-again method ensures your scallions survive multiple harvests.
-If you chop the plant all the way down to the roots, it might not recover.
-You must leave enough stem to pull in light and produce energy.
+The cut-and-come-again method is what lets your scallions survive multiple harvests.
+If you chop the plant all the way down to the roots, then it might not recover.
+So you must leave enough stem to pull in light and produce energy.

-• Wait until the green shoots reach 6 to 8 inches tall.
+• First, wait until the green shoots reach 6 to 8 inches tall.

 • Use sterilized scissors to cut the stems.